All Episodes

 The people that are destroying Cindy Sheehan are her supporters.

-The people that are harming her effort are her supporters the media constantly ramming this woman down everybody's throat making sure that we get it that we understand that Bush sucks that Bush is rotten that the war is ignoble that it's horrible that we deserve to lose that we're going to keep putting people like Cindy Sheehan in your face until you figure it out you idiot which is the script that guides most of the media in reporting this story.
+The media constantly ramming this woman down everybody's throat, making sure that we get it, that we understand that Bush sucks, that Bush is rotten, that the war is ignoble, that it's horrible, that we deserve to lose, that we're going to keep putting people like Cindy Sheehan in your face until you figure it out, you idiot, which is the script that guides most of the media in reporting this story.

-And there will be another Cindy Sheehan and there will be it doesn't matter what the circumstances are there will be another in the meantime in the meantime Cindy Sheehan is so emboldened the kooks on her own team that they can't wait to come down there and join her.
+In the meantime, in the meantime, Cindy Sheehan is so emboldened to kooks on her own team that they can't wait to come down there and join her.

-Then you add all those kooks showing up with all the media thinking they're responsible for creating the situation and you've got a giant well I can't use the term that I normally use to describe a whole bunch of worthless people doing useless things.
+And you've got a giant, well, I can't use the term that I normally use to describe a whole bunch of worthless people doing useless things.

 Even she knows it.

-Cindy Sheehan is the well we got a USA Today story here, and Cindy Sheehan says she's she she's a victim of the Bush administration, but she's also a victim of the media, a victim of the kooks.
+Cindy Sheehan, we got a USA Today story here, and Cindy Sheehan says she's a victim of the Bush administration.

-Her modest anti-war protest along the road to President Bush's ranch has evolved into a headline grabbing national movement.
+Her modest anti-war protest along the road to President Bush's ranch has evolved into a headline-grabbing national movement.

-And uh she's worried about it too.
+And she's worried about it too.

 She doesn't like this circus because she knows it's not helping.